 By creating your email signature with Rocketseed you avoid these issues as there’s no HTML required at any stage.

 When resizing any images for your email signature, be careful with quality.
 Low-resolution images may appear blurry or pixelated depending on the resize if not in the optimum format.
 Low-quality images will negatively impact you as a whole because of it, making you look unprofessional, so ensure that high-quality images are always a priority, especially when resizing.
+See our best email signature sizes guide for more email banner and signature best practices.

 It’s essential for a professional brand image that your email signature displays at the right size across all devices.
 As you can see, re-sizing signatures and elements like logos can be time-consuming, and will your employees all get it right?